Natural Sunburn Relief: Ingredients Your Skin Will Thank You For

 Picture this: you’re basking out in the sun, and you forgo the sunblock in order to get that sweet summer tan…only to find yourself with something a bit more painful.
 Laying out in the sun is great, until you’re left with the painful aftermath that is sunburned skin.
-Luckily, there are many natural and home remedies to help relieve mild to even the most severe sunburns.
-Here are some helpful naturopathic treatments to speed up the healing process and get your skin back to its optimal health.
+Luckily, there are many natural sunburn remedies to help relieve mild to even the most severe sunburns.
+Here are some helpful naturopathic skin care treatments to speed up the healing process and get your skin back to its optimal health.

 The Basics: What is a Sunburn?